pwalsh/openbudgets/docs/index.rst

 Open Budget: A platform for accessible and meaningful budgetary data
 ====================================================================

 The Open Budget project is a web app and API for the storage, access, and manipulation of budgetary data.

-It is written in Python and JavaScript, using frameworks and libraries such as Django, D3, Uijet, and Jquery.
+It is written in Python and JavaScript, using frameworks and libraries such as Django, D3, Backbone, Uijet, and Jquery.

 Open Budget is especially useful for comparing budgets and actuals over time, and across related entities.